bedangSen/Watson-STEM-for-Women-ChatBot/README.md

 1. Click the dots in the upper right hand corner for the workspace you want and click **View details**

-1. Copy the `Workspace ID` and add this as an environment variable labeled `WORKSPACE_ID` in your application
+1. Copy the `Workspace ID` and add this as an environment variable labelled `WORKSPACE_ID` in your application

 ### Running locally